Financial services zerodha amc asset management company india mutual fund india zerodha fund house

 Zerodha AMC

 Zerodha AMC represents the group’s most direct entry into the regulated fund management industry, extending the firm’s low-cost philosophy from brokerage to wealth management.
-The company is sponsored by Zerodha Broking Limited and operates under a trust structure with a separate board of trustees, in accordance with the SEBI (Mutual Funds) Regulations, 1996.
+Its assets under management reached about Rs 13,133 crore in April 2026, roughly 2.6 times the figure a year earlier, growing faster than the wider mutual fund industry (AMFI data reported by Outlook Business).
+The company operates under a trust structure with a separate board of trustees, in accordance with the SEBI (Mutual Funds) Regulations, 1996, and is led by chief executive officer Vishal Jain.

 Regulatory framework